ofiwg/libfabric/man/fi_cxi.7.md

     incurs no performance penalty within the fabric, but the on-compute-node performance will be slower, as it is done in software.
 Default is false.

+*FI_CXI_DISABLE_HMEM_DEV_REGISTER*
+:   Disable registering HMEM device buffer for load/store access.
+Some HMEM devices
+    (e.g. AMD, Nvidia, and Intel GPUs) support backing the device memory by the PCIe BAR.
+    This enables software to perform load/stores to the device memory via the BAR instead of using device DMA engines.
+Direct load/store access may improve performance.

 Note: Use the fi_info utility to query provider environment variables:
 <code>fi_info -p cxi -e</code>